10 Professional Goals to Improve as a Teacher

 Avoiding Teacher Burnout

-To avoid burning out as a teacher, I recommend you spend an hour every morning writing down 10 professional goals you’d like to achieve.
-These goals should be related to both your work and your personal life, so that you don’t take them personally.
-With this strategy, you’ll be forced to be creative and not let one goal dominate your entire day.
+To avoid burnout, I recommend spending an hour every morning writing down “10 Professional Goals to Improve as a Teacher”.
+These goals relates to both your work and your personal life, so that you don’t take them personally.
+It motivates you to be creative and not let one goal dominate your entire day.
 Instead, you’ll be able to take on the challenges that come your way, while making sure you balance your life.
-For example, if you’re passionate about travel, you could write a goal of participating in a workshop on the topic, or perhaps you’d like to take on an internship abroad.
-Either way, you will quickly see that the goals that come up on your list will change every few months.
+For example, you could write a goal of participating in a workshop on the topic, or you’d like to take on an internship abroad.
+Either way, you will see that the goals that come up on your list will change every few months.

 Using Tech Tools

 Joining an Online Community of Teachers

 Fourthly, it’s common for teacher burnout to lead to unhappiness in the classroom.
 But building relationships with other teachers can help you get through these challenging times.
 A group of teachers can get you through sticky situations and inspire each other.
 You can share ideas, knowledge and most importantly, life stories with one another.
 You can get some advice from your friends, and you can build that bond between the other teachers at your school.
 We all have that one teacher who pushes us to excel and help us reach our goals.

 Adding More Fun Activities to Your Lesson Plan